TritonDataCenter/rfd/rfd/0163/README.md

   - If this is used, what precautions need to be taken against an AuditAPI zone outage?
 That is, after reboot, will the current file need to start from the beginning?
   - If it is not possible to resume an interrupted upload, what causes the partial upload to manta to be cleaned up?

-## CloudAPI

-- Needs to be able to specify logging.
-  - Is this done per VM or per rule?

 ## FWAPI

 Currently rules look like: